 Compensation Committee.
 The Compensation Committee of our Board of Directors oversees our compensation and employee benefit plans and practices.
 Our Compensation Committee also evaluates and makes recommendations to our Board of Directors for human resource and compensation matters relating to our executive officers.
 The Compensation Committee reviews with the Chief Executive Officer and the Chief Administration and Risk Officer (except as it relates to their own compensation) and subsequently approves all executive compensation programs, any severance or termination arrangements applicable to executive officers and any equity compensation plans that are not subject to shareholder approval.
 The Compensation Committee is responsible for reviewing Director compensation and recommending changes, subject to the approval of our shareholders.
 The Compensation Committee also has the power to review our other compensation plans, including the goals and objectives thereof and to recommend changes to these plans to our Board of Directors.
 The Compensation Committee has the authority to administer awards under the 2009 Equity Incentive Plan.
 The Compensation Committee may request that any of our Directors, officers, employees or other persons attend its meetings to provide advice, counsel or pertinent information as the Committee requests.
 The Compensation Committee is also empowered to retain independent compensation consultants, counsel or other advisors as it deems necessary in connection with its responsibilities at the Company's expense.
-In determining whether a compensation consultant, counsel or other advisor is independent, the Compensation Committee deems relevant.
-Based on its consideration of the various factors as set forth in SEC rules and NASDAQ listing standards, the Compensation Committee deems relevant.
-Based on its consideration of the various factors as set forth in SEC rules and NASDAQ listing standards, the Compensation Committee determined that Exequity LLP ("Exequity") is independent and that the en
+In determining whether a compensation consultant, counsel or other advisor is independent, the Compensation Committee considers all factors set forth in SEC rules and the NASDAQ listing standards with respect to advisor independence, as well as any other factors the Compensation Committee deems relevant.
+Based on its consideration of the various factors as set forth in SEC rules and NASDAQ listing standards, the Compensation Committee determined that Exequity LLP ("Exequity") is independent and that the engagement of Exequity by the Company as its compensation consultant raises no conflict of interest.